slenane/CV/README.md

           <div class="timeline-grid__description">
             <p>
-              Moved to Vancouver and began studying Spanish with the intention of moving to South America.
+              Moved to Vancouver and began studying Spanish with the intention of moving to South America
             </p>
           </div>
         </div>